-2.6 Conclusions / Recommendations
+2.6 CONCLUSIONS / RECOMMENDATIONS

-- Housing Strategy on public exhibition. - Additional housing be located on the edge of Chatswood CBD as part of mixed use developments as recommended in the Chatswood CBD Planning and Urban Design Strategy to 2036. - Additional housing to be located in the local centres as identified in the Local Centres Strategy. - Higher densities in Local centres should ensure that amended planning controls retain employment lands to provide local services and employment for residents. - Protection of the existing R2 zones in the interests of housing choice and diversity. - Further monitoring of the medium density housing code during exhibition to include an assessment of how existing consents for dual occupancy are utilised in the 5 years prior to subdivision. - New up zoning of land to include an amended Affordable Housing Provision of 7% in the short term rising to 10% by 2026. - During exhibition, engage with infrastructure providers to discuss the housing forecasts in detail to enable matching and phasing, particularly regarding school provision and extra bus services along the "spine" roads servicing the local centres. - Work with the Greater Sydney Commission regarding targets and infrastructure provision. - Establish annual and 5 yearly review to monitor progress of housing delivery.
+- Additional housing be located on the edge of Chatswood CBD as part of mixed use developments as recommended in the Chatswood CBD Planning and Urban Design Strategy to 2036. - Additional housing to be located in the local centres as identified in the Local Centres Strategy. - Higher densities in Local centres should ensure that amended planning controls retain employment lands to provide local services and employment for residents. - Protection of the existing R2 zones in the interests of housing choice and diversity. - Review of the WDCP requirements for townhouse development in the R3 zone. - Review the current dual occupancy controls. - Investigate number of bedroom mix requirement in the WDCP for residential flat buildings or shoptop developments. - New up zoning of land to include an amended Affordable Housing Provision of 7% in the short term rising to 10% by 2026. - Further engagement with infrastructure providers to discuss the housing forecasts in detail to enable matching and phasing, particularly regarding school provision and extra bus services along the "spine" roads servicing the local centres. - Work with the Greater Sydney Commission regarding targets and infrastructure provision. - Establish annual and 5 yearly review to monitor progress of housing delivery.
 (5 yearly reviews to align with updates of District and Regional plan).